ADG4050/ADG4050/README.md

-Abhishek is a Student in Trinity College Dublin, persuing Master's in Computational Engineering.
-Previously he worked in various industrial automation PLC / SCADA Projects, successfully designing and commissioning various control systems.
+I am a Student in Trinity College Dublin, persuing Master's in Computational Engineering.
+Previously I have worked in various industrial automation PLC / SCADA Projects, successfully designing and commissioning various control systems.
-He is currently passionate about Deep learning, Image and Video processing and Integrated system Designs.
+My area of interset lies in Deep learning, exploring federated frameworks for machine learning, Image and Video processing and Integrated system Designs.

 <h3 align="left">Connect with Abhishek:</h3>